What is falanga?

 A Danish study from 2008 shows 40% of torture survivors among asylum seekers had been subjected to falanga (6).
 A Swedish study from 2009 found that 45% of torture survivors among asylum seekers had been subjected to falanga (7).
 Both studies show a higher frequency of falanga in men.

-The use of falanga has been documented in the last two decades in Afghanistan, Algeria, Argentina, Azerbaijan, Bangladesh, Cameroon, Chile, Egypt, Eritrea, Ethiopia, Greece, India, Iran, Iraq, Israel, Jordan, Kenya, Lebanon, Libya, Mauritius, Nepal, Palestine, Peru, Spain, Somalia, South Korea, Syria, Chechnya, Turkey and Uganda (1).
+The use of falanga has been historically documented in Afghanistan, Algeria, Argentina, Azerbaijan, Bangladesh, Cameroon, Chile, Egypt, Eritrea, Ethiopia, Greece, India, Iran, Iraq, Israel, Jordan, Kenya, Lebanon, Libya, Mauritius, Nepal, Palestine, Peru, Spain, Somalia, South Korea, Syria, Chechnya, Turkey and Uganda (1).

 There are two variations of falanga.
 In the first one, the victim lies on their stomach with the legs bent, the soles of the feet facing upwards.
 In the second one, the victim lies on their back with their feet bound by the ankles tightly to a pole.
 The pole may be suspended or held by two men, with the soles of the feet exposed outward.
 Some victims are forced to walk around in between or after the blows to increase the impact of the mistreatment (1,8).

-Victims of falanga often report impaired walking, including alterations in gait pattern and reduced stride and walking speed potentially leading to chronic disability (8,9) .
+Victims of falanga often report impaired walking, including alterations in gait pattern and reduced stride and walking speed potentially leading to chronic disability (8,9) [Felt].
 Fractures of the feet bones, specifically the tarsal, metatarsal, and phalanx bones are uncommon, but do occur (10).